mhf-ir/ubuntu-overssh-reinstallation/README.md

 ssh installer@10.1.1.100
 ```
 #### Continue installation of ubuntu
 ---
-This script test on Ubuntu 16.04 Server.
+✅ This script test on Ubuntu Server 16.04 and 18.04.